Household Economy Analysis (HEA) Baseline Database

 • description_en, description_fr, etc.: While the Livelihood Zone name must be relatively succinct for display, the description allows for a paragraph that describes the zone.
 There should be separate description entries for each language in which the BSS will be used.
 Description language options are the same as livelihood zone name languages.

 • Season definitions: Any Seasons referenced within the BSS should have an accompanying definition.
 Typically this will require a definition for Season 1 and Season 2, which are used by Milk Production.
 Additional definitions may be needed for other Seasons referenced in the BSS, such as deyr, belg, post-recolte, etc. Each definition should identify the type of Season (harvest, post-harvest, lean, etc.) and the typical start and end of the season (in months or in number of days from the start of the year).
 For example, Season 1: Main harvest season; October-December.
+Some countries have multiple different seasons in different parts of the country or for different types of livelihood.
+In this case, the season definition must also be associated with the relevant livelihood zones or other geographic boundaries.

 Community Names